masasam/emacs-helm-tramp/README.md

 ![docker-tramp](image/docker-tramp.png)

-If you are using [docker-tramp](https://github.com/emacs-pe/docker-tramp.el), docker is also supplemented
+If you are using [docker-tramp](https://github.com/emacs-pe/docker-tramp.el), docker is also supplemented.

-If you are using [vagrant-tramp](https://github.com/dougm/vagrant-tramp), vagrant is also supplemented
+If you are using [vagrant-tramp](https://github.com/dougm/vagrant-tramp), vagrant is also supplemented.

 ![docker-tramp1](image/docker-tramp1.png)